Decoupling perturbations from background in $f(Q)$ gravity: the square-root correction and the impact on the $\sigma_8$ tension: Results and discussion

 \subsection{Model C: Quintom dark energy background}

-Model~C, based on a quadratic $f(Q)$ form capable of generating a quintom-like equation of state, performs comparably to, or even slightly better than, the $\Lambda$CDM-based Model~A. When $M=0$, the preferred value of $\sigma_8$ already lies close to the Planck result, with no significant tension.
+Model~C, based on a quadratic $f(Q)$ form capable of generating a quintom-like equation of state, performs comparably to, or even slightly better than, the $\Lambda$CDM-based Model~A. When $M=0$, the preferred value of $\sigma_8$ already lies close to the Planck result within $1.01\sigma$ level.

-Allowing $M$ to vary does not alter this conclusion: the posterior distribution peaks near $M=0$, indicating that the data do not favor an additional perturbative degree of freedom when quintom dark energy is already present in the background.
-This demonstrates that in Model~C, the flexibility of the background evolution is sufficient to accommodate RSD measurements without requiring further modifications to $G_{\rm eff}$.
+Allowing $M$ to vary does not alter this conclusion: the posterior distribution peaks near $M=0$, indicating that the data do not favor an additional perturbative degree of freedom.
+However, the inclusion of $M$ further reduces the deviation of $\sigma_8$ from the Planck measurement to a mere $0.24\sigma$.
+We emphasize that, although Model~C contains multiple background parameters, these are fixed to the pre-fitted best-fit values from \cite{Yang:2025mws}, such that the background evolution is not treated as flexible in our perturbation analysis.
+This result therefore suggests that the perturbation structure implied by this specific background evolution is already sufficient to accommodate RSD measurements, without requiring further modifications to $G_{\rm eff}$.

 Nonetheless, as shown in~\cite{DESI:2024mwx}, this model does not resolve the Hubble tension once background observables are included.
 In particular, DESI BAO combined with Pantheon+ and CMB data yield $H_0 = 68.03 \pm 0.72\ {\rm km\,s^{-1}\,Mpc^{-1}}$, which remains in tension with local distance ladder measurements.